IgnasiLucas/fly/README.md

 ## 2020-02-11
 I use dada2 to assign taxonomy to the amplicon sequence variants.
-Among 2892 sequences, only 16 are annotated to the species level.
-But 2764 (96%) are annotated to the genus, which is quite good.
-There are 24 eukaryotic sequences, the annotation of which failed, probably because of the database not being appropriate.
-The rest are bacteria.
-This is The distribution of bacterial phyla (not considering abundances, but just number of variants):
+Among 2683 sequences, only 26 are annotated to the species level.
+But 2419 (90%) are annotated to the genus, which is quite good.
+The distribution of phyla (not considering abundances, but just number of variants):

-- Proteobacteria:        2303
+- Proteobacteria:        2122
-- Firmicutes:             382
+- Firmicutes:             369
-- Actinobacteria:          92
+- Actinobacteriota:        84
-- Bacteroidetes:           44
+- Bacteroidota:            43
-- Cyanobacteria:           30
+- Cyanobacteria:           27
-- Verrucomicrobia:          4
+- Verrucomicrobiota:        3
-- Deinococcus-Thermus:      3
+- Deinococcota:             3
-- Fusobacteria:             3
+- Fusobacteriota:           3
+- Acidobacteriota:          2
-- Acidobacteria:            2
+- Planctomycetota:          2
-- Planctomycetes:           2
+- Desulfobacterota:         2
 - Chloroflexi:              1
-- Gemmatimonadetes:         1
+- Gemmatimonadota:          1
 - Patescibacteria:          1

 See the report [here](https://htmlpreview.github.io/?https://github.com/IgnasiLucas/fly/blob/master/results/2020-02-11/taxonomy.html).